 Now she turned her head.
 She met his eyes.
 Finally.

 But it was too late.

 Harry rose to his feet.

-“That’s all fine,” Harry said.
-“But do you know what I don’t need?
+“All right then,” said Harry impatiently.
+“Do you know what I don’t need?
 I don’t need to be with someone who thinks as little of me as you do.”
 He could feel the adrenaline kick in.
-He cold hear that tiny voice inside his head – it was telling him to stop talking, to leave before he said something he would regret.
+He could hear that tiny voice inside his head, which was telling him to stop talking, to leave before he said something he would regret.
 He ignored it.
 “I thought you were special, but you’re just like everyone else.”
 He strode towards the fireplace again, stepped into it and turned around.
 His eyes fixed on her face one last time.
 “You’re such a disappointment, Gin.”

 He spat out her nickname, the one that he had been the first to call her once, as if it was a curse.
 In the next moment, green flames flared up where he had stood, and then he was gone.